 Pain medications administered to the mother may also cause prolonged labor.

-Prolonged labor can result in asphyxia and oxygen deprivation resulting in brain injuries, fetal strokes, hypoxic-ischemic encephalopathy (HIE), or periventricular leukomalacia (PVL).
+Prolonged labor can result in asphyxia and oxygen deprivation resulting in brain injury, brain injuries, brain damage, fetal strokes, hypoxic-ischemic encephalopathy (HIE), or periventricular leukomalacia (PVL).

 It can also cause birth trauma like skull fractures, brachial plexus injuries, sepsis or infections, or maternal injuries.